pivotal-cf/docs-on-demand-service-broker/README.md

 ## Releasing a New Minor Version

-Because **master** is the latest and greatest documentation, the process would be to cut a **x.x** branch for the version that **master** was targeting during that time.
+Because **main** is the latest and greatest documentation, the process would be to cut a **x.x** branch for the version that **main** was targeting during that time.

-After this point, **master** will then be the target for the next version of the On-Demand Services SDK product.
+After this point, **main** will then be the target for the next version of the On-Demand Services SDK product.

 ## Partials